-- (6) The Conservation Authority will assist the municipality in its role as an approval authority through its regular comments to the municipality on the matters outlined in Schedule 1. - (7) Nothing in Paragraph (6) prevents the Conservation Authority from advising the municipality of any issue of interest to it, as it may relate to an application for development under Ontario Regulation 319/09. - (8) The Conservation Authority will provide the best available and technically sound information on items relating to natural heritage, water protection, and natural hazards for the development of Official Plan policy. - (9) The Conservation Authority agrees to make available qualified staff to provide pre-consultation services and to attend meetings arranged by the municipality pertaining to matters listed in Schedule 1.
+- (6) The Conservation Authority agrees to assist the Municipality in its role as an approval authority through its regular comments to the Municipality on the matters outlined in Schedule 1, including the provision of opinion before Local Planning Appeal Tribunal (LPAT) hearings. - (7) Nothing in Paragraph (6) prevents the Conservation Authority from advising the Municipality of any issue of interest to it, as it may relate to an application for development under Ontario Regulation 319/09. - (8) The Conservation Authority will provide expertise along with the most relevant and technically sound information on items relating to natural heritage, water protection, and natural hazards for the development of Official Plan policy and related planning documents or studies. - (9) The Conservation Authority agrees to make available qualified staff to provide pre-consultation services and to attend meetings arranged by the Municipality pertaining to matters listed in Schedule 1. - (10) The Conservation Authority agrees to provide comments in keeping with municipal policies, guidelines, standards or technical bulletins, as may be issued from time to time.
+Where Conservation Authority policies or guidelines conflict with municipal policies or guidelines, municipal policies and guidelines shall prevail. - (11) The Conservation Authority will notify the Municipality regarding changes to the Conservation Authority's resources availability for implementing this agreement.